corrode/corrode.github.io/content/blog/ugly/index.md

 - A comment line
 - Finally, a valid key-value pair

-Most likely, you would ignore empty lines and comments in your parser, but it still a valid outcome of parsing a line.
+Most likely, you would ignore empty lines and comments in your parser, but it's still a valid outcome of parsing a line.
 The key insight is that these outcomes are now much more visible and that we have a *choice* of how to handle these outcomes in our code (in comparison to ignoring them silently like we did before).

 With that in mind, we can define a new enum to represent the different outcomes of parsing a line: